hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    :align: center

-   Computed flux magnitude :math:`\|u\|_2` on a :math:`64^3` mesh (4 MPI ranks) for the default manufactured solution, shown as nested isosurfaces.
-As with Maxwell, the field is smooth and peaks at the cube center.
+   Computed flux magnitude :math:`\|u\|_2` on a :math:`64^3` mesh (4 MPI ranks) for the manufactured solution at frequency ``-freq 2`` (:math:`\kappa = 2\pi`), shown as nested isosurfaces.
+The higher frequency produces a periodic lattice of peaks throughout the domain, so the field looks visibly different from the single central peak of the Maxwell example (which uses the default ``-freq 1``).

 Mesh Refinement (Discretization Accuracy)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~